codeitlikemiley/codeitlikemiley/README.md

 Get Productive Coding in Rust, Try my [Neovide Rust Edition](https://github.com/codeitlikemiley/nvim) comes with a install script.

+If you're using Rust Rover , for Rust Development , you can Import my [Rust Rover Settings](https://github.com/codeitlikemiley/rust-rover-settings) and be productive.

 [Fullstack Rust Dev](https://github.com/codeitlikemiley/fullstackrust-dev) - Reproducible Fullstack Rust Development Environment on Codespace or Docker Dev Containers

 That can be used To create REST API with Axum or Tonic using the following: